-During the Home Inspection Process we do a visual inspection of your foundation.
+During the Home Inspection Process we do a detailed foundation inspection of your foundation looking for any visible problems.
 All foundations including concrete, masonry block, wood, rubble or ICF foundations.
 Most home owners today will choose to buy or build a home with a basement foundation too enjoy the added living and storage space.

 Concrete Slab Foundations

 Slab on grade foundation – concrete is simply poured onto the prepared soil.
 It’s poured thicker at the edges to form a footing.
 Re-bar is added for strength and wire mesh might be added to reduce risk of cracking.
 Slabs are typically anywhere from four to eight inches thick and are reinforced with steel rods and drainage pipes.
 Once the foundation’s prepared, the home is built directly on top of it.
 In Canada slab foundations are used where there maybe a high water table and because of its low cost.

 Foundation inspections are also required for crawl spaces.
 Crawl Spaces are typically anywhere from two to four feet in height and are typically constructed where there is a high water table.
 They are extremely popular in Senior Modular Home Parks where the homes are not taxed for having a basement .
 In trailer parks they are usually just high enough to access water and sewer connections and are typically surrounded on exterior by wood panels.
 Older crawl spaces will sometimes have a sump hole dug into dirt floor and pump any excess ground water away from home.
 Crawl spaces maybe heated or unheated depending on use of building.
 Cottages will typically have an unheated crawl space with a small heated area containing water pumps and tanks.
 Water supply line will typically be heated using a heat trace line.